Banner

 Cross-Country Skiing

-Although the Kickapoo Valley Reserve has not yet developed ski trails, enthusiasts use the Old Highway 131 Trail to enjoy the winter solitude.
-Local residents do track their favorite areas, and visitors are welcome to use these trails.
-Everyone should come prepared to “make their own tracks.”
+The Kickapoo Valley Reserve maintains approximately ten miles of groomed cross-country ski trails, for both classic and skate skiing.
+Many enthusiasts use the Old Highway 131 Trail to enjoy the winter solitude.
+Local residents do track their favorite routes into the backwoods, and visitors are welcome to use these trails; or “make their own tracks.”
 For safety reasons, skiers may not use the snowmobile trail.
 A candlelit ski is usually a part of the Reserve’s Winter Festival in January.

 Wildcat Mountain State Park offers seven miles of trails suitable for cross-country, and Wyalusing State Park has 6.9 miles of cross-country ski trails.
 La Riviere Park in Prairie du Chien is also a popular venue.